Advancing Metallic Surface Defect Detection via Anomaly-Guided Pretraining on a Large Industrial Dataset: Experiments

-An in-depth analysis of the results presented in Table \ref{tab:main_results} uncovers several important findings.
+An in-depth analysis of the results presented in Table~\ref{tab:main_results} uncovers several important findings.
 First, Mode 2 underperforms compared to Mode 1 in most cases, indicating that leveraging current pretraining techniques on large industrial datasets leads to suboptimal performance.
 This could stem from the restricted size and variation of industrial datasets or the mismatch between existing pretraining pretext tasks and industrial contexts.
 Second, the performance of Mode 3 generally exceeds that of Modes 2 and 1, except in the GC10-Det context where Mode 3 performs comparably to Mode 2.
 This demonstrates the efficacy of the anomaly map-guided pretraining method for industrial applications, especially with limited data availability.
-Third, Mode 4 nearly reaches optimal performance across various datasets and metrics, notably surpassing both ImageNet and COCO-based pretrained models.
+Third, Mode 4 consistently achieves the best or near-best performance across various datasets and metrics, notably surpassing both ImageNet and COCO-based pretrained models.
 This highlights the effectiveness of leveraging anomaly maps to produce pseudo-defect labels for detector pretraining on industrial datasets.
 Notably, Mode 4 yields up to a 4.3\% enhancement in mAP on the GC10-Det, which is relatively data-abundant, and over a 10\% increase on data-scarce datasets like GC10-Mini and Casting Billet.
-Besides, MoCov3-based pretrained models perform poorly across all datasets, substantially underperforming supervised pretraining methods.
-Incorporating AGBP offered no substantial improvement, indicating MoCov3's unsuitability for metallic defect detection applications.
+We further evaluated our AGSSP framework on WideResNet50, an empirically effective variant of ResNet50, and observed consistent improvements, with gains of +7.9\% and +4.6\% in mAP@0.5:0.95 on Casting Billet and Steel Pipe, respectively, demonstrating its robustness on high-capacity backbones.
+Meanwhile, MoCov3 and DINOv1~\cite{caron2021emerging} pretrained models fall short of their supervised counterparts across all datasets, and gain little from AGBP, highlighting their limited suitability for metallic defect detection.

-Table \ref{tab:mini} further demonstrates AGSSP's superior performance under two challenging conditions.
+Table~\ref{tab:mini} further demonstrates AGSSP's superior performance under two challenging conditions.
 In an extreme few-shot learning scenario (Casting Billet-Mini50), the framework achieves a remarkable gain of up to +41\% in mAP@0.5 and +24.5\% in mAP@0.5 :0.95.
-Furthermore, when tested for cross-domain generalization on a non-metallic dataset (FD-Dataset), AGSSP consistently improves performance, showing gains of up to +3.2\% in mAP@0.5 and +5.2\% in mAP@0.5:0.95.
-These results highlight AGSSP's ability to learn robust and transferable representations.
+Furthermore, when tested for cross-domain generalization on a non-metallic dataset (FD-Dataset), AGSSP robustly improves performance, showing gains of up to +3.2\% in mAP@0.5 and +5.2\% in mAP@0.5:0.95.
+These results highlight AGSSP's ability to learn generalizable representations.